lionslair/laradock-local/README.md

 #### Restart workers

-`alias lara-workers-restart='cd ~/Code/laradock; docker-compose restart laravel-horizon'`
+`alias lara-workers-restart='cd ~/Code/laradock; docker-compose restart laravel-horizon php-worker'`

 #### Extra containers
 You can add any of the extra containers you may want or need to run